UNStats/gender_data_portal/metadata_md/V_4__Ic36721ab__metadata.md

 ## Importance of the indicator in addressing gender issues and its limitation

 Marriage before the age of 18 is a fundamental violation of human rights.
-Child marriage often compromises a girl’s development by resulting in early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of intimate partner violence.
+Child marriage often compromises a girlï¿½s development by resulting in early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of intimate partner violence.
 In many cultures, girls reaching puberty are expected to assume gender roles associated with womanhood.
 These include entering a union and becoming a mother.
 The practice of early/child marriage is a direct manifestation of gender inequality.
 The issue of child marriage is addressed in a number of international conventions and agreements.
-Although marriage is not mentioned directly in the Convention on the Rights of the Child, child marriage is linked to other rights –such as the right to freedom of expression, the right to protection from all forms of abuse, and the right to be protected from harmful traditional practices.
+Although marriage is not mentioned directly in the Convention on the Rights of the Child, child marriage is linked to other rights ï¿½such as the right to freedom of expression, the right to protection from all forms of abuse, and the right to be protected from harmful traditional practices.
 There are existing tools and mechanisms for data collection that countries have implemented to monitor the situation with regards to this indicator.
 The modules used to collect information on marital status among women and men of reproductive age \(15-49 years\) in the DHS and MICS have been fully harmonized.
 The measure of child marriage is retrospective in nature by design, capturing age at first marriage among a population that has completed the risk period \(i.e., adult women\).
 While it is also possible to measure the current marital status of girls under age 18, such measures would provide an underestimate of the level of child marriage, as girls who are not currently married may still do so before they turn 18.
 For more details on interpretation and common pitfalls for this indicator, see: A Generation to Protect: Monitoring violence exploitation and abuse of children within the SDG framework \(UNICEF 2020\).

 ---